furipaf/SocialCounter/README.md

 ## Acknowledgments
 - **Font Awesome**: For providing the icons used in this project.
 - **Facebook Graph API**: For enabling access to Facebook data.
+- **DeekSeek**: For providing AI-powered assistance in developing this project.

 ---